6/16/22 @10:45a – The Gala Dinner and all Thursday social activities have been cancelled, our apologies.

 All of the social program events are included with your registration fee.
 Please read on for more details and sign-ups per event!

 Sunday (June 12)

-The Welcome Cocktail will take place on Sunday 15, in the ‘Parador de Baiona’.
-It will be an opening reception where some drinks and appetizers will be served.
+The Welcome Cocktail will take place on Sunday, June 12, in the ‘Parador de Baiona’.
+It will be an opening reception with some drinks and appetizers.
 The welcome cocktail will start at 8 pm.
-You don’t need to sign for the welcome cocktail, we count on you.
+You don’t need to sign up for the welcome cocktail, we will count on you.

 Guided tour to Baiona: Visit to the Old Town

-For those enthusiastic about soccer, we are planning to organize a small soccer competition.
-If you are interested in participating, please fill the form and don’t forget your soccer boots!: https://forms.gle/1GUTMUbKUKURkFsz6
+For those enthusiastic about soccer, we are planning to organize a small soccer competition – don’t forget your soccer shoes!

 Trip to Cíes Islands

 Sign up (before June 1) for the Trip to Cíes Islands: https://forms.gle/7q2nEjXevxm1LHs9A

 This trip will take place on Wednesday, June 15 from 4pm to 8pm.

 The Cíes Islands are the Vigo estuary’s greatest treasure: an amazing national marine-terrestrial park and one of the country’s most beautiful places, which is why the Romans named them the islands of the gods.
 The Cíes are part of the Atlantic Islands National Park, a beach paradise with crystalline waters, in a natural environment that makes it a unique wildlife observatory.